Water Softener Installation: Cost, Process & How to Choose

 Salt-Based Ion Exchange (Most Effective)

-Salt-based systems are the gold standard for homes with moderate to very hard water.
+Salt-based systems remain the gold standard for homes with moderate to very hard water in 2026.
 They physically remove calcium and magnesium, delivering genuinely soft water throughout your home.
 The trade-offs: they require ongoing salt purchases, add a small amount of sodium to your water, and use water during regeneration cycles.
+Modern high-efficiency models can remove 4,000 grains or more per pound of salt, which is now a legal minimum in California.

 Best for: Homes with water hardness above 10 GPG, large households, areas with significant appliance investment.